paddyfox/cucumber-example/README.md

 mvn clean test -Dcucumber.filter.tags=@smk1
 ```

-### Run tests in parallel
+### To run tests in parallel
 By default, all tests run in parallel but if you wish to run a test in series mode then tag the test or scenario with the annotation: `@serial`
-To change the amount of tests which run in parallel, change the value of `data-provider-thread-count="5"` in the testng.xml file i.e. `regression.xml`
+To change the amount of tests which run in parallel, change the value of `data-provider-thread-count="5"` in the testng.xml file i.e. `smoke.xml`

 ##### Appium
 When writing tests using this framework, you can easily leverage these tests to run against an Appium grid with the following settings: